JvanKatwijk/dab-cmdline/README.md

  -C the channel the default is 11C, the channel I am listening to mostly,

  -P the program name, a prefix suffices.
 For e.g. "Classic FM" it suffices to give "Classic".
 However, when passing on a non-unique prefix (e.g. "Radio" for "Radio Maria" and "Radio Veronica") the software will select one arbitrarily.
-Note that letter case is IMPORTANT.
+Note that letter case is IMPORTANT is the current version.
 The names of the programs in the ensemble being received in the selected channel will be printed during recognition.

 Important: If no program names are found, or if no match can be made between the program name and the list of program names, the program has no other choice than to halt, what it does.